Bentroen/GMPython/README.md

 - As pygml relies on GameMaker's `json_stringify` and `json_parse` functions, which are somewhat limited, it is wise to take those limitations into account when passing and returning values.
 Read this GameMaker [manual page](https://manual.yoyogames.com/GameMaker_Language/GML_Reference/File_Handling/Encoding_And_Hashing/json_stringify.htm) for details.

 - Not all Python types support JSON serialization.
-Currently, returning a non-supported type will raise a `JSONDecodeError`.
+Currently, calling a function that returns a non-supported type will raise a `JSONDecodeError`.
 If you need to return a complex object, write a wrapper function that converts it into a simpler `dict` or `list` and then call that function from GML.
 A default conversion for unsupported types will be worked on in the future.
 Additionally, support for third-party JSON libraries such as [orjson](https://github.com/ijl/orjson) will be added for compatiblity with more built-in data types.
 Read the `json` module [documentation](https://docs.python.org/3/library/json.html) for more details.

 - As GML doesn't know the concept of booleans, they are not correctly transmitted to Python as `True` or `False`, but as `1.0` and `0.0`.
 For most purposes, this isn't a big problem, as they'll be correctly interpreted as true and false when used in this context.